activeviam/atoti-spring-boot-template/otel/doc/STACK.md

 -Dotel.traces.exporter=otlp
 -Dotel.metrics.exporter=otlp
 -Dotel.logs.exporter=otlp
--Dotel.exporter.otlp.protocol=grpc
--Dotel.exporter.otlp.endpoint=http://localhost:4317
+-Dotel.exporter.otlp.endpoint=http://localhost:4318
 -Dotel.traces.sampler=always_on
 -Dotel.metric.export.interval=1000
 -Dotel.resource.attributes=service.name=atoti-spring-boot,service.version=1.0
--javaagent:./otel/otel-agent/opentelemetry-javaagent.jar
+-javaagent:./otel/otel-agent/opentelemetry-javaagent-2.6.0.jar
 ```

-Those are telling your application where is the collector is (http://localhost:4317), what are we sending to the
+Those are telling your application where is the collector is (http://localhost:4318), what are we sending to the
 collector (traces, logs and metrics) and how (OTLP).

 We start the application with the OpenTelemetry java